Blog

 Read interviews, behind the scenes reports on festivals and other film events in the UK and internationally.

-A partner scheme, jointly offered with BFI NETWORK, offering grants to help filmmakers attend international Labs to develop their projects and careers.
+Grants to help filmmakers attend international Labs to develop their projects and careers, and grants for producers to attend Co-Pro Forums